10 tips for conducting market research with children & young people

 5. Create the right environment

-Start by using an icebreaker so the children can get to know each other as well as the moderator, and you could consider giving them a pre-task to complete as well which will help them to warm up.
+Start by using an icebreaker so the children can get to know each other as well as the moderator, and you could consider giving them a pre-task to complete which will help them to warm up.

 And remember, a family friendly environment isn’t just for the children - it will also appeal to the parents and get them fully on board with the research, too.